Muhammad-Hassan-Farid/Muhammad-Hassan-Farid/README.md

 <p align='center'>
  <a href="https://github.com/Muhammad-Hassan-Farid"><img src="https://readme-typing-svg.herokuapp.com?lines=Data+Science+Enthusiast;Data+Analyst;Aspiring+Deep+Learning+Practitioner&center=true&width=500&height=50"></a>
 </p>
-<h3 align="center">Highly motivated and dedicated student proficient in Python, Data Analysis, Visualization, Machine Learning, Deep Learning, Computer Vision and NLP, I excel at solving complex problems.
+<h3 align="center">Highly motivated and dedicated individual proficient in Python, Data Analysis, Visualization, Machine Learning, Deep Learning, Computer Vision, and NLP, I excel at solving complex problems.
 With a strong statistical background and a passion for continuous learning, I'm eager to contribute to advancements in data science and tackle new challenges in the field.</h3>

 <!--
 <div align="right">